MagdalenaA96/Travel-Agency-Website/README.md

 # 🏝️ Travel Agency Application (Frontend)

 Welcome to the **Travel Agency Application** project!
 This is an interactive web application that allows users to explore and book travel offers.
-It is built entirely with frontend technologies, making it easy to showcase and navigate through a variety of destinations and vacation packages.
+It is built entirely with frontend technologies, making it easy to showcase and navigate through a variety of destinations and vacation packages.0

 ## ✨ Features